Multi-channel marketing is a must in the digital era. To build a sales funnel and keep new clients coming in, you need to stand out online.

 Can an AdWords consultant justify the investment?

-Getting your AdWords in the hands of an expert has many benefits.
+Getting your Adwords in the hands of an PPC marketing agency has many benefits.
 These include:

 - Gather highly qualified leads that fit your buying persona